Investment Loans

 Benefits:

-• Combines the security of a fixed rate with the flexibility of a variable rate.
+Offers the safety of a uniform rate coupled with the ease of a variable rate.

 Drawbacks:

-Best for: Investors seeking a balance between stability and repayment flexibility.
+Best for: Investors who want a balance between stability and freedom to repay.

-Can I Use Equity to Buy a Second Property Without Using My Savings?
+Can I Buy a Second Property on Equity without Using Savings?

-Yes, you can use equity from your existing property to fund a new investment.
+Yes, you could use the equity in your current property as a source of financing for a new investment.

 How it works: